GLOBAL MARKETS-Equities rebound after three-session Nasdaq sell-off

 By David Randall

-NEW YORK, Sept 9 (Reuters) - Global equity benchmarks rebounded and the dollar dipped Wednesday after a three-day sharp sell-off in U.S. tech stocks that erased more than 10% from the Nasdaq Composite Index.
+NEW YORK, Sept 9 (Reuters) - Global equity benchmarks rebounded and the dollar dipped on Wednesday after a sharp sell-off in U.S. tech stocks that erased more than 10% from the Nasdaq Composite Index in three days.

-AstraZeneca shares fell 1.4% after global trials of its experimental COVID-19 vaccine were paused due to an unexplained illness in a study participant.
-It clawed back heavier losses incurred in premarket trading.
+AstraZeneca shares bounced back from heavy losses after the Financial Times reported that global trials of its experimental COVID-19 vaccine may resume next week after an unexplained illness in a study participant.

 The news had earlier unnerved investors in Asia hoping that the quick introduction of a vaccine would accelerate the recovery for global economies ravaged by the pandemic.